Do Narcissists Enjoy Kissing?

 When we kiss and share saliva with someone, we’re also sharing testosterone, which increases our sex drive.

-Apparently, women use kissing as a way to judge men and decide on whether they’ll make it to the bedroom or not.
+Apparently, women use kissing as a way to judge men and decide whether they’ll make it to the bedroom or not.
+Whereas men kiss to send sex hormones and proteins that make the female more sexually receptive.

 In short, women kiss to assess whether they’ll have sex with the guy or not, while men kiss to increase the woman’s sex drive.